Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Challenges and Opportunities

+\paragraph{Metric misalignment} Text-based metrics such as BLEU correlate poorly with runtime effectiveness.
+For instance, models with high BLEU scores may achieve exact match rates below 0.55\%~\cite{shang2025large}.
+Consequently, the research community is gradually shifting towards execution-based metrics such as compilation success rate, test pass rate, and executability~\cite{konuk2024evaluation}.
+Therefore, we strongly advocate that future research should prioritize runtime metrics like code coverage, mutation score, and bug detection rate as the primary measure of effectiveness.

-\paragraph{High Cost and Low Efficiency} Computational cost remains a significant barrier to the widespread adoption and research of LLM technology.
-Both pre-training from scratch, which can cost tens of thousands of dollars~\cite{rao2023cat}, and full-parameter fine-tuning on large models, typically requiring thousands of GPU hours~\cite{shang2025large, paduraru2024llm}, are prohibitively expensive for many researchers and small to medium-sized enterprises.
+\paragraph{High cost and practical constraints} Computational cost remains a significant barrier to the widespread adoption of LLM technology.
+Specifically, both pre-training from scratch and full-parameter fine-tuning are prohibitively expensive.
 Even seemingly lightweight prompt engineering can become costly and time-consuming when involving extensive API calls and iterative refinement loops.
 One study found that the average time to refine a single test case exceeded 90 seconds~\cite{yuan2024evaluating}.
-Fortunately, parameter-efficient fine-tuning (PEFT) techniques, particularly LoRA, have emerged as a cost-effective alternative.
-They have been shown to achieve performance comparable to or even better than full-parameter fine-tuning while modifying only a small fraction of model parameters, thereby significantly lowering the barrier to model customization~\cite{storhaug2024parameter}.
-Furthermore, studies indicate that well-optimized smaller models, such as those with 7B to 13B parameters, can rival the performance of much larger models on specific tasks.
-This offers a viable path for deploying LLM-based test generation in resource-constrained environments~\cite{pan2025aster}.

-\paragraph{Practical Constraints} The transition from academic research to industrial practice is also hindered by non-technical barriers, most notably data privacy and intellectual property issues~\cite{johnsson2024depth, wang2024software, santos2024we}.
-Many enterprises are reluctant to use commercial LLM APIs, as this entails sending proprietary source code to external servers for processing.
-This severely limits the application of powerful closed-source models like GPT-4 in enterprise environments.
-A viable solution, as demonstrated in practice, is deploying fine-tuned open-source LLMs in local, on-premise environments.
-This approach ensures that sensitive code and data remain within the enterprise network, although it requires additional investment in infrastructure and maintenance~\cite{zhong2024advancing}.
+Furthermore, practical constraints such as data privacy and intellectual property issues hinder industrial deployment.
+Many enterprises are reluctant to use commercial LLM APIs, as this entails sending proprietary source code to external servers.
+A viable solution is deploying fine-tuned open-source LLMs in local environments, although this requires additional investment in infrastructure~\cite{zhong2024advancing}.

-\subsection{Future Opportunities}
+\subsection{Future opportunities}

-In light of the multidimensional challenges discussed above, relying solely on the improvement of model capabilities is no longer sufficient to address the issues.
-Future breakthroughs lie in architectural innovations and system-level synergy.
-By overcoming these bottlenecks, the field is poised to achieve a transition from solitary generation to system synergy, and from passive tools to autonomous agents.